Prismatic $G$-displays and descent theory: Comparison with prismatic -gauges

 The essential image of this functor consists of those $\mathcal{P} \in G\mathchar`-\mathrm{BK}_{\mu}((R)_{\Prism})$ such that for some quasisyntomic covering $R \to S$ with $S$ a quasiregular semiperfectoid ring, the image $\mathcal{P}_{(\Prism_S, I_S)} \in G\mathchar`-\mathrm{BK}_{\mu}(\Prism_S, I_S)$ of $\mathcal{P}$ is a trivial $G_{\Prism_S}$-torsor, and via some trivialization $\mathcal{P}_{(\Prism_S, I_S)} \simeq G_{\Prism_S}$, the isomorphism $F_{\mathcal{P}_{(\Prism_S, I_S)}}$ is given by $g \mapsto Yg$ for an element $Y$ in

 where $d \in I_S$ is a generator.
 Therefore, we can simply define a prismatic $G$-$F$-gauge of type $\mu$ over $R$ as an object $\mathcal{P} \in G\mathchar`-\mathrm{BK}_{\mu}((R)_{\Prism})$ that satisfies the above condition.
-However, similarly to prismatic $G$-$\mu$-displays, it should be more technically convenient to work with the one introduced in Definition \ref{Definition:Prismatic G-F-gauge of type}.
-We plan to study prismatic $G$-$F$-gauges of type $\mu$ in more detail in a future work. \end{rem}
+However, similarly to prismatic $G$-$\mu$-displays, it should be more technically convenient to work with the one introduced in Definition \ref{Definition:Prismatic G-F-gauge of type}. \end{rem}